DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 Act II ends the morning after the players' first full moon in Vallaki.
 However, the players can still complete unresolved arcs from this act even after Act III begins—assuming, of course, that those arcs are still possible to complete.

-> [!info]+ **Wandering Players**
->
-> Players won't be able to wander randomly and find things; unless they know exactly where they're going, it'll take them days or weeks to find anything.
-This is a campaign that involves searching for the clues needed upon finding the right triggers.

 # Milestones
 The players begin this act at 4th level and end it at 5th level, with each player gaining an equal amount of milestone XP when they successfully do any of the following: